-Explore the Museum with your students through guided tours, engage in professional development, or download Educator Guides.
-Educator resources are available to support teachers in integrating the visual arts into their classrooms, schools, and any learning environment.
+Explore the Museum with students, classes and the community through guided tours, engage in professional development, or download Learner Guides.
+Learner resources are available to support the community in integrating the visual arts into their classrooms, schools, and any learning environment.

 Professional development workshops are held throughout the year for educators of all disciplines and grade levels.
 Educators receive Resource Guides (lesson ideas, images, and other resources) and partake in gallery walks, lectures, and art making to support pre- and post-tour classroom activities.